edanairis/edanairis/README.md

 <!-- BREVE DESCRIPCION -->

 - 🎓 I am currently in the race **Computer Engineering**
+- 💻 Building web projects and learning along the way
+- 🚀 Curious by nature, passionate about technology
+- 📚 Reading, learning, and creating
 - 📫 How to reach me **contactoedanairiscolina@gmail.com**